My finances, my projects, my life

 • From the moment you sign the loan contract, you know exactly how long it will take to pay it back.

 The advantages of a fixed-rate mortgage are easy to see.
 Being shielded from the unpredictable impact of interest rate fluctuations puts your mind at ease and provides maximum reliability.
 This model is especially attractive when interest rates are low, with greater potential to rise as time passes.
-The situation has changed, with fixed rates rising significantly since the beginning of 2022.
-The gap with the variable rate should nevertheless stabilise with the movements of the ECB’s key rate, an essential indicator for the evolution of variable rates.
+The situation has changed significantly since the beginning of 2022, with fixed rates rising steadily before stabilising at a lower level than variable rates in the first quarter of 2024.
+However, the gap with variable rates should narrow with the expected movements of the ECB’s key rate, an essential indicator for the evolution of variable rates.

 Another benefit is that having a clear map of your loan means you can rest assured it won’t suddenly consume the budget for your other projects down the line.
 The predictability inherent in this model lets you make plans without much risk.

-The trade-off for this stability is that the fixed interest rate will be higher than a variable rate.
+Although this is not the case in current market conditions (May 2024), the trade-off for this stability is that the fixed interest rate will generally be higher than a variable rate.
 Not only does this make your monthly payment bigger (at least in the beginning), but it also gives you slightly less borrowing power for the same amount of debt.

 Another downside of a fixed-rate mortgage is that there is a significant penalty if you want to repay the loan early, even if it’s just a portion.